How 'Let's Go Brandon' became code for insulting Joe Biden - WHIZ News

 Separately, T-shirts are popping up in storefronts with the slogan and the NASCAR logo.

-Associated Press Writers Aamer Madhani, Mary Clare Jalonick, Brian Slodysko, and Will Weissert and Jenna Fryer in Charlotte contributed to this report.
+Associated Press writers Aamer Madhani, Mary Clare Jalonick, Brian Slodysko and Will Weissert in Washington and Jenna Fryer in Charlotte, N.C., contributed to this report.